xyzjonas/mediasorter/README.md

 a user-selectable mechanism.
 In this aspect it seeks to be a replacement for FileBot and other similar tools."_

+> See the [mediasorter-server](https://github.com/xyzjonas/mediasorter-server) project for a simple (yet useful) web app frontend.

 ## Installation

 1. Install from PyPI.